 Rather than focusing only on the number on the scale, the show will prioritize overall health and wellness.

 The Biggest Loser became one of the most successful weight-loss shows of all time since first airing in 2004.
-After a whopping 17 seasons, the show took a three-year hiatus, but it's now set to return to USA Network in 2020 with a 10-episode season.
+After a whopping 17 seasons, the show took a three-year hiatus.
+But it's now set to return to USA Network on January 28, 2020, with a 10-episode season featuring 12 contestants.

 For those familiar with the show, the new season is expected to be quite different than what you've seen before.
 Rather than highlighting only how much weight contestants can lose, the revamped Biggest Loser will focus on overall health and wellness, USA & SyFy Networks President, Chris McCumber told People in May of last year.

-"We're re-imagining The Biggest Loser for today's audiences, providing a new holistic, 360-degree look at wellness, while retaining the franchise's competition format and legendary jaw-dropping moments," McCumber said in a statement.
-"USA's recent reboot of Temptation Island brought both new and younger viewers to the network, and we're excited to add another big, buzzy show to our growing unscripted lineup."
+"We're re-imagining The Biggest Loser for today's audiences, providing a new holistic, 360-degree look at wellness, while retaining the franchise's competition format and legendary jaw-dropping moments," McCumber said in a statement at the time.

 Throughout its 12-year run on NBC, The Biggest Loser saw its fair share of controversy.
 In 2016, The New York Times published a long-term study of 14 Season 8 contestants, which showed that extreme weight loss, when done in such a short amount of time, could be too good to be true in the long run.